Scholarships and Resources

 Student Mental Health & Wellness Services

-The reporting tool is available to report bias or hate-motivated incidents you may witness or experience in our academic community.
-For more details about how your report will be processed, visit the FAQ page.
+The Bias Reporting Tool is available to report bias or hate-motivated incidents you may witness or experience in our academic community.
+For more details visit the "About This Tool" page.

 Ohio University Resources